sickdyd/react-search-autocomplete/README.md

     // The callback function called when the user focuses the input. showIcon,
     // Default value: true.
+If set to false, the icon is hidden. showClear,
-If set to false, the icon is hidden. maxResults,
+    // Default value: true.
+If set to false, the clear icon is hidden. maxResults,
     // Default value: 10.
 The max number of results to show at once. placeholder,